sarabanderby/CAIsat/README.md

 ## Overview

-Welcome to CAIsat, where you can gaze upon our beautiful Earth from space and enhance satellite imagery with the power of AI.
-This application lets users explore a 3D rotating globe, navigate live satellite maps, and capture regions to enhance from 256×256 to 512×512 resolution using the SwinIR deep learning model running on Red Hat OpenShift AI.
+Welcome to CAIsat, where you can gaze upon Earth from space, enhance satellite imagery, and detect objects with the power of AI.
+This application lets users navigate live satellite maps, capture regions to enhance from 256×256 to 512×512 resolution using the SwinIR deep learning model, and detect objects like planes, ships, vehicles, and infrastructure using YOLOv8-OBB — all running on Red Hat OpenShift AI.

 ---